k0rdent/docs/docs/quickstarts/quickstart-2-gcp.md

 `gcp-cloud-sa-resource-template.yaml`

 > NOTE:
-> The ConfigMap name needs to be exactly `gcp-cloud-sa-identity-resource-template`, see [naming the template configmap](../appendix/appendix-providers.md#naming-the-template-configmap) for more detail.
+> The `ConfigMap` name, in this case, needs to be exactly `gcp-cloud-sa-identity-resource-template`.
+See [naming the template configmap](../appendix/appendix-providers.md#naming-the-template-configmap) for details.

 ```yaml
 apiVersion: v1